jalacloud/cybersecurity/Outcome-driven Metrics/02-unidentified-devices-on-internal-networks.md

     ```
   - **Outcome**: Helps in assessing the concentration of sensitive data within the network and the associated risk.

 #### **d.
-What is the process for responding to unauthorized devices on the network, and how are these devices quarantined and monitored?**
+What is the process for responding to unauthorised devices on the network, and how are these devices quarantined and monitored?**
-- **Metric**: Average time to detect, quarantine, and monitor unauthorized devices.
+- **Metric**: Average time to detect, quarantine, and monitor unauthorised devices.
   - **Formula**:
     ```markdown
     Average response time =
-    Total time from detection to quarantine / Number of unauthorized devices detected
+    Total time from detection to quarantine / Number of unauthorised devices detected
     ```
-  - **Outcome**: Shorter response times indicate more effective processes for managing unauthorized devices.
+  - **Outcome**: Shorter response times indicate more effective processes for managing unauthorised devices.

 #### **e.
 How are IoT devices secured, and what is the process for monitoring and patching their vulnerabilities?**
 - **Metric**: Percentage of IoT devices with up-to-date security patches.